 The UN Secretariat is the body which administers the UN; it enables the UN to function smoothly from overseeing basic duties such as the cleaning of rooms to the more challenging task of putting together peacekeeping forces.
 The UN Secretariat is managed by the UN Secretary General (UNSG), the person elected to head the UN.
 The current UNSG is Ban Ki Moon, a South Korean.
 One past UNSG has been from Southeast Asia; U Thant (Burma) who was the Secretary General from 1961-1971.
 The role of the UNSG in human rights issues can vary greatly.
 Some UNSGs have had a significant impact: for example, Kofi Annan undertook wide reforms in the UN which have had a positive impact on the role of human rights.
-He was instrumental in the change from the Human Rights Commission to the Human Rights Council (detailed in the next section).
-Annan was also a strong advocate of human rights to be a cross cutting issue within the UN leading to it now being mainstreamed in sectors such as humanitarian affairs, development, and peace and security.
+He was instrumental in the change from the Human Rights Commission to the Human Rights to be a cross cutting issue within the UN leading to it now being mainstreamed in sectors such as humanitarian affairs, development, and peace and security.
 Previous UNSGs were more passive in their support for human rights.